-- 8.1 The reaction to fire classification for the systems in accordance with BS EN 13501-1: 2007 is A2-s1, d0(1). - (1) Institute of Ceramics and Building Materials Test Report Numbers 151/18/SG/N. - 8.2 The classification applies to the full range of thicknesses, finish colours and mesh combinations covered by this Certificate. - 8.3 The lamella insulation material in isolation is classified as 'non-combustible'. - 8.4 The systems are not subject to any restriction on building height or proximity to boundaries. - 8.5 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel mechanical fixing per square metre as advised in BRE Report BR 135 : 2013. - 8.6 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation slab, whichever provides the greater number, should be provided, in addition to the other fixings. - 8.7 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, cavity barriers, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.
+- 8.1 The reaction to fire classification for the systems in accordance with BS EN 13501-1: 2007 is A2-s1, $d0^{(1)}$. - (1) Institute of Ceramics and Building Materials Test Report Numbers 151/18/SG/N - 8.2 The classification applies to the full range of thicknesses, finishes, colours and mesh combinations covered by this Certificate. - 8.3 The insulation materials in isolation are classified A1 to BS EN 13501-1: 2007. - 8.4 The systems are not subject to any restriction on building height or proximity to boundaries. - 8.5 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre as advised in BRE Report BR 135 : 2013. - 8.6 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation slab, whichever provides the greater number, should be provided, in addition to the other fixings. - 8.7 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, cavity barriers, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.